1-25 Basic concepts

 STAINS FOR LIGHT MICROSCOPY – 3

-The cytoplasm regions of cells that have many ribosomes stain in blue by hematoxylin.
-It has already been mentioned that the affinity of acidic structures for basic dyes is called basophilia.
-Therefore, these regions of the cytoplasm are called basophilic.
+The portions of cytoplasm that have many ribosomes stain in purple-blue by hematoxylin.
+It has already been mentioned that the affinity of acidic structures for basic dyes is called basophilia and these regions of the cytoplasm are called basophilic.

 Take the opportunity to observe that these secretory cells have very large and prominent nucleoli, highlighted in some of the nuclei.